eklausme/saaze-lemire/content/blog/2008/06-09-grounded-versus-pure-theory.md

 My replies:

 - Our brains are bandwidth-driven machines, not standalone computers.
 You will only thrive given sufficient feedback.
-And peer review is a low-bandwidth high-latency feedback system.- Pure theory is low-bandwidth Science: few results depend on it, whether it is useful or powerful is entirely a matter of opinion.
+And peer review is a low-bandwidth high-latency feedback system.
+- Pure theory is low-bandwidth Science: few results depend on it, whether it is useful or powerful is entirely a matter of opinion.
 It is pure because it is not tainted by external feedback.
 - Theoretical results are the reason why we do Science.
 - Pure theorists are likely to describe themselves as engineers.
 - I have done and will do pure theory work.
 It is a very tempting trap.